RMS Mauretania's First-Class Accommodations: A Voyage into Edwardian Elegance

 Grand Entrances and Staircase

 The grand entrances and staircase are treated in the fifteenth-century Italian manner.
-The woodwork is French walnut, the panels being veneered with some of the finest figured wood that one could wish to see.
+The woodwork is French walnut, and the panels are veneered with some of the finest figured wood.

-The utmost difficulty was experienced in obtaining a sufficient quantity of veneers of the quality aimed at so extensive a work.
-Both England and France were searched for what was needed.
+Obtaining a sufficient quantity of veneers of the quality required for such extensive work was extremely difficult.
+Both England and France searched for what was needed.

-The woodwork carving in the entrances and staircase is much less than in the dining saloons, but the panels containing carving are very chaste in design and workmanship.
-The carved capitols of both pilasters and columns are interesting on account of the variety of designs.
+The woodwork carving in the entrances and staircase is much less than in the dining saloons.
+Still, the panels containing carving are very chaste in design and artistry.
+The carved capitols of both pilasters and columns are interesting due to the variety of designs.

-In recesses in two of the entrances are carved sedia or seats that remind one of the Medici's days.
-The grand staircase is unequaled in size and beauty in any vessel afloat, and indeed it is worthy of any mansion ashore.
+Two of the entrances have recesses filled with carved sedia, or seats, that remind one of the Medici's days.
+The grand staircase is unequaled in size and beauty in any vessel afloat, and indeed, it is worthy of any mansion ashore.

 The two lifts or elevators are arranged in the well of the staircase.
-The "grille" or railing around the lifts is of aluminum, the design being adopted from some antique wrought- ironwork of the fifteenth century.
+The "grille" or railing around the lifts is of aluminum, the design adopted from some antique wrought-ironwork of the fifteenth century.

 We do not remember having previously seen a "grille" made of aluminum, and the soft tone of the metal gives cheerfulness to the more somber walnut woodwork.

-Another fine piece of aluminum work is that in the bureau front on the promenade deck.
-In all the grand entrances, a pleasant foothold is given by the indiarubber tiling, supplied by the India Rubber, Gutta Percha and Telegraph Works Co., Ltd., of Silvertown; and the carpet on the stairs is of a delightful shade in green, serving to accentuate the beauty of the paneling.
+Another fine piece of aluminum work is the bureau front on the promenade deck.
+The Indiarubber tiling, supplied by the India Rubber, Gutta Percha and Telegraph Works Co., Ltd., of Silvertown, gives a pleasant foothold in all the grand entrances.
+The carpet on the stairs is a delightful shade of green, serving to accentuate the beauty of the paneling.

 First Class Dining Saloon Showing Two Levels and Dome on the Cunard Express Liner RMS Mauretania, 1907.